 - Is sited within 10m of a “controlled water” such as a stream, ditch, river, lake, pond, canal or coastal water.

-- Is sited where any oil spillage could run into an open drain or loose-fitting manhole cover.
+- Sited where any oil spillage could run into an open drain or loose-fitting manhole cover.

 - Is sited within 50m of sources of drinking water, such as a well, borehole or spring.

-- Is sited over hard ground or hard-surfaced ground that could allow spilt oil to enter “controlled water”.
+- Sited over hard ground or hard-surfaced ground that could allow spilt oil to enter “controlled water”.

 - Is sited where the tank vent pipe outlet cannot be seen from the fill point.